Save lives, from the workplace to anyplace.

 What is the cost of the course?

-How long is the course and what should I expect?
+How long is the class and what should I expect?

 Is there a test at the end of the course?